TheAlgorithms/Java/DataStructures/Graphs/README.md

 3: 0-->4
 4: 3
 ```
+It means there are edges from 0 to 1, 2 and 3; from 1 to 0 and 2 and so on.
 2. **Adjacency Matrix**: The graph is represented as a matrix of size `|V| x |V|` and an entry 1 in cell `(i,j)` implies that there is an edge from i to j.
 0 represents no edge.
 The mtrix for the above graph: